 Get started with Endowus

 A simple way to invest your Cash, CPF, or SRS in index funds is through the Endowus Fund Smart platform — you can buy a single fund or customise your ideal portfolio with multiple funds in just a few minutes.
-When you invest in a single fund, you will pay an all-in Endowus Fee of 0.3% per annum to Endowus, as well as the TER or fund-level fee to the fund manager, after any Cashback on trailer fees.
+When you invest in a single fund, you will pay an all-in Endowus Fee from as low as 0.3% per annum to Endowus, as well as the TER or fund-level fee to the fund manager, after any Cashback on trailer fees.
 Find out more about our transparent pricing here.

 You may also learn more about how to invest in our Flagship Portfolios.